bachmeil/gretlmat/row.md

-# Working at the level of rows
+# Working at the level of one row

 It's common to work with one or more rows rather than a full matrix.
 The Row struct is the foundation for working at this level.